 Nonetheless, I knit it and it turned out amazing.
 So, let me tell you about that process.
 It's a three-year story, so get a snack.
 I'm kidding, not about the three year part, but I'll make this snappy.

 I knit the back first, and this is probably the only reason I finished it at all.
 After all that work I wasn't willing to frog it.
 Had I begun with the two front pieces there is no way I would have finished because that part of the pattern was maddening.
 The biggest complaints I have are that there were no charts and only one side of it is written out.
 The directions for the second half basically reads, "okay, now do the same as the right side but backwards".
 It was then that I realized why knitters read through a pattern before they knit it (Although, why anyone would think that it is okay to just flat out not write an entire section of a pattern is beyond me).
 I put it away for over a year before finally deciding to soldier through and write that part of the pattern out myself.
-I had three big pieces finished and could see how it was shaping up and wasn't overly thrilled so I put it down for another long while.
+After knitting it up I had three big pieces finished and could see how it was shaping up and wasn't overly thrilled so I put it down for another long while.
 When I picked it up again I decided pretty quickly that I didn't want baggy sleeves, nor did I want chevrons on them.
 So, I searched on Ravelry for a pattern that had a fitted sleeve using a similar yarn and gauge and used that pattern's stitch count to create my sleeves, knitting them cuff up.
 I decided to knit them in reverse stockinette - my favourite plain stitch.
-I loved how the first sleeve knit up but I was bored with all the purling so I put it down for another few months.
+I loved how the first sleeve knit up but I was bored with all the knitting so I put it down for another few months.
 I only got around to the second sleeve months later because I had learned about Portuguese knitting, and the easiest stitch with Portuguese knitting is the purl stitch - perfect for a reverse stockinette stitch.
-So, that's when I whipped up the second sleeve.
-'Whipped' being the operative word - if you're a throwing knitter (english style) Portuguese knitting purl stitches is WAY faster, and super easy to pick up (I've never been able to pick up continental style).
+So, that's when I whipped up the second sleeve in purl stitch.
+'Whipped' being the operative word - if you're a throwing knitter (english style) Portuguese knitting purl stitches is WAY faster, and super easy to pick up.
+I've never been able to pick up continental style.

 To finish it up I knit the button bands and neck in a plain 2X2 rib.
 The buttons are copper-esque polymide from Urban Yarns.